 Grown by family farmers in Southern India, lemongrass produces a smoky, citrus essential oil that offers a variety of benefits to the user.
 For years, lemongrass has been used in Asian cuisine for soups, teas, curries, and seafood.
-However, the uses for Lemongrass oil extend far beyond the kitchen.
-With a pungent aroma, Lemongrass oil is a favorite for massage, offers purifying benefits for the skin, and promotes a positive outlook.
-It can also support healthy digestion when used internally.* Whether applied topically, used aromatically, or taken internally, the uses and benefits of Lemongrass oil are widely diverse.
+With a pungent aroma, Lemongrass essential oil is a favorite for massage, offers purifying benefits for the skin, and promotes a positive outlook.

 Where to Buy Lemongrass Oil

 If you are ready to add Lemongrass oil

 to your essential oil collection, visit our Lemongrass oil page to see how to purchase your own.
 Each doTERRA essential oil undergoes extensive testing using CPTG Certified Pure Therapeutic Grade®

 methods, in order to ensure the purity and quality of each bottle of oil.
 When you are looking for high quality, potent Lemongrass essential oil, doTERRA can provide a refreshing, pure oil that has been created with extreme care.